AngeloJacobo/RISC-V/README.md

 ## ABOUT
-Design implementation for the RISC-V Integer core in Verilog HDL.
+Design implementation of the RISC-V Integer core in Verilog HDL.
 The core is FSM-based (no pipelining) and no Control Status Registers (CSR) yet.
 Inside the `rtl` folder are the following:

  - `rv32i_soc.v` = complete package containing the rv32i_core , ROM (for instruction memory) , and RAM (for data memory]